houda-ohm/ej2-aspnetmvc-docs/src/maps/maps/print.md

-# Print and Export
+# Print and Export in ASP.NET MVC Maps component

 ## Print

-To use the print functionality, we should set the [`AllowPrint`](https://ej2.syncfusion.com/documentation/api/maps/#allowprint) property to **true**.
-The rendered maps can be printed directly from the browser by calling the method [`print`](https://ej2.syncfusion.com/documentation/api/maps/#print).
+The rendered maps can be printed directly from the browser by calling the [`print`](https://ej2.syncfusion.com/documentation/api/maps/#print) method.
+To use the print functionality, set the [`AllowPrint`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.Maps.html#Syncfusion_EJ2_Maps_Maps_AllowPrint) property to "**true**".

 {% aspTab template="maps/print-export/print", sourceFiles="print.cs" %}